fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-14-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

 Since the deployment is made by the build server, we doesn't need to set the _Deploy_ stage, so we can skip this step.

 # Run the pipeline
+We are ready.
+Now we can push our code on the remote repository and start the pipeline.
+After some minutes, you can go on AWS Lambda console section and test your running code.

 Now all the things are ready.
 Based on our configuration, the pipeline runs after each change in the GitHub source repository.
 At the end, you can go to the Elastic Beanstalk instance, click on the instance urls, and enjoy your Blazor WASM app:

 <p align="center">